mendix/docs/content/refguide/siemens/mindsphere-module-details.md

 ## 1 Introduction

 This page contains detailed information about the content of MindSphere modules for Mendix apps and what they are used for.
-If you want to deploy a Mendix app to MindSphere, the instructions are in [Siemens MindSphere – deploy](/developerportal/deploy/deploying-to-mindsphere).
+If you want to deploy a Mendix app to MindSphere, the instructions are in [Deployment on Siemens MindSphere](/developerportal/deploy/deploying-to-mindsphere).

 This page can be used for troubleshooting issues with your deployment, or for assistance in additional customization you may wish to carry out.